paul-grassi/800-63-3/sp800-63a/sec4_ial.md

 ### 4.5.6.
 Biometric Collection

-The CSP SHALL collect and records a current biometric (e.g., photograph or fingerprints) to ensure that the applicant cannot repudiate application.
+The CSP SHALL collect and record a current biometric (e.g., photograph or fingerprints) to ensure that the applicant cannot repudiate application.

 ##4.7.
 Summary of Requirements
 *(Non-normative; refer to preceding sections for normative requirements)*